openspending/docs/docs/developers/conductor.md

  - `package.packageCode` - filter by package region code
  - `size` - number of results to return

+All values for all parameters (except `jwt`) should be passed as JSON values.

 **Returns:**

 All packages that match the filter.